Last week, a customer told me one of the most astonishing things I’ve ever heard.

 Any market consists of only two basic roles: a buyer, and a seller.
 Sellers are usually manufacturers that have identified one or more needs that their product or service can deliver.
 Buyers are likely customers of sellers, and have the surprisingly synergistic relationship to sellers that they usually need what the sellers provide.

 Great and enduring companies are those that embrace a continual understanding of these two roles.
 Yet, this concept is one that manufacturers are forgetting with increasing predictability.
 Frequently, in the pursuit of new revenues beyond their current product or service pipelines, companies adopt the amazingly bad business strategy of, “If we build it, they will come”.
 All too often, this is a failing strategy.
 It is a strategy that is focused primarily on the company’s core competencies, and not nearly enough on the needs of potential customers.
+In order for companies to thrive, especially when severe and protracted economic disruptions are clearly visible on the horizon, companies must literally innovate, or die.
+Innovation cannot be limited to the products and services a company makes.
+Innovation must be rigorously applied to new business strategies, and to the identification (not just the development) of new markets.

 The table is now set, but perhaps I should offer you an aperitif to whet your appetite a bit further.